Terence Parkin

 Terence Mike Parkin (born 12 April 1980 in Bulawayo, Zimbabwe) is a swimmer from South Africa, who won the silver medal at the 2000 Summer Olympics in the 200m Breaststroke.
-Parkin, who was born deaf, also competed in the 2004 Summer Olympics, 2000 Sydney Paralympic Games as well as the Deaflympics in which he took home 29 gold medals.
+Parkin, who was born deaf, also competed in the 2004 Summer Olympics, 2000 Sydney Olympics Games as well as the Deaflympics in which he took home 29 gold medals.

-Nicknamed the "Silent Torpedo" and the Michael Phelps of the Deaflympics, Parkin is the only deaf swimmer to be part of the FINA's elite rankings in 1999 and 2000.
+Nicknamed the "Silent Torpedo" and the Michael Phelps of the Deaflympics, Parkin was the only deaf swimmer to be part of the FINA's elite rankings in 1999 and 2000.
 He holds the record for winning the greatest number of medals in Deaflympics history with a total of 33.

 Early life

 Parkins, who was born deaf but was not diagnosed until he was 18-months old, was the first-born child to his parents, who both lived fully hearing.
 According to the two, Neville and Bev - who provided the primary source of support throughout his personal and athletic life - Parkin reflected an affinity for swimming as early as age twelve.
 Parkin grew up with a sister who was also born without any auditory impairments.
 Terence has reported that his family is not fluent in any particular sign language and instead communicates through a mixture of home-made signs and oral gestures.